Boltzmann to Landau from the Gradient Flow Perspective: Main Result

 Likewise, for $T>0$ an absolutely continuous curve $f: t \in [0,T] \mapsto L^1_{\ge 0}(\R^3)$ with respect to the Landau metric is an \textit{H-gradient flow} solution to the Landau equation if the Energy Dissipation Inequality holds for every $t \in [0,T]$

-and it preserves mass and dissipates kinetic energy as in \eqref{eq:aux} replacing $f_t^\epsilon$ by $f_t$. \end{definition} \begin{remark} The notion of H-gradient flow is strictly weaker than the notion of curves of maximal slope introduced in \cite{AGS08}.
+and it preserves mass and dissipates the second moment as in \eqref{eq:aux} replacing $f_t^\epsilon$ by $f_t$. \end{definition} \begin{remark} The notion of H-gradient flow is strictly weaker than the notion of curves of maximal slope introduced in \cite{AGS08}.
 More specifically, we do not require that the dissipations $D_B^\epsilon$ and $D_L$ to be strong upper gradients (see~\Cref{sec:gradflow}).
-This extra property was shown by Erbar~\cite{E16} for the Boltzmann equation in the Maxwellian potential case.
+This extra property was shown by Erbar~\cite{E19} for the Boltzmann equation in the Maxwellian potential case.
 The current authors and Desvillettes~\cite{CDDW20} showed this property for the Landau equation in the soft potential case under the following additional integrability assumptions for $\gamma\in (-3,0]$.
-Together with bounded entropy and integrable dissipation~\eqref{eq:bounds}, the additional criteria for $f$ is that there exists some $p \in ( 3/(3+\gamma),\infty]$ such that
+Together with bounded entropy and the time integrability of the dissipation, the additional criteria for $f$ is that there exists some $p \in ( 3/(3+\gamma),\infty]$ such that

 \end{remark} \begin{remark} The more classical notion of renormalized solutions are weak solutions that also dissipate entropy

 It can be checked that renormalized solutions are also H-gradient flow solutions, see~\Cref{rem:mdeqdiss}.
 The existence of renormalized solutions (and hence H-gradient flow solutions) can be shown subject to boundedness assumptions on the initial data, see \cite[Corollary 2.1 and Appendix]{AV02}. \end{remark} For H-gradient flows, the initial entropy controls the entropy at later times as well as the integrability of the dissipation and the metric derivative.
 We therefore consider H-gradient flows of Boltzmann, $f^\epsilon$, subject to the following assumptions. \begin{enumerate}[label=(\textbf{A\arabic*})] \item For every $\epsilon>0$, we assume that the initial probability densities $f^\epsilon(0) = f_0^\epsilon$ converge in the weak-* topology to some probability density $f_0$.
 Furthermore, we assume a uniform second moment bound and convergence in entropy